workshopper/how-to-markdown/exercises/lists/en.md

 - Four
 - Five

-When you are done, please verify your solution with: how-to-markdown verify [yourFileName].md
+When you are done, please verify your solution.

 ---